Wahler History, Family Crest & Coats of Arms

 Wahler Settlers in United States in the 19th Century

-- Anton Wahler, aged 1, who emigrated to the United States, in 1893
+- Anton Wahler, aged 1, who immigrated to the United States, in 1893

 Wahler Settlers in United States in the 20th Century